jahmanitheone/create-git-local-remote-repository/Readme.md

 ### The Point To Be Made
-For local repository use: git init .
+For local repository use: git init .<br/>
-For shared local repository use:<br/> git init --bare .
+For shared local repository use: git init --bare .